postmannen/steward/README.md

 ]
 ```

+If there is already a file at the specified path with the specified name, and if that file is a socket, then the request method will automatically switch to socket communication and write to the socket instead of normal file writing.

 #### REQToFile

 Write the output of the reply message to a file specified with the `directory` and `fileName` fields, where the writing will write over any existing content of that file.